DarkAbhi/COVID-Karnataka/README.md

 Made with ❤ in India

-An android app to track the COVID cases in Karnataka.
+An android app to track the COVID cases and view COVID resources in Karnataka.

 Features:
 - Covid-19 cases in Karnataka with district data
 - Material design UI and simple UX
 - Recent news related to Corona Virus from newsapi.org
-- List of helpline numbers
+- COVID Resources verified by volunteers at [Team LBTC](https://letsbethechange.in/)

 ![COVID-19 Karnataka Screenshots](https://github.com/DarkAbhi/COVID-Karnataka/blob/master/images/banner.png)
 # Setup